 How long do under-eye fillers last?

-Under-eye fillers last longer than Botox, often 6 to 18 months.
+Under eye wrinkles filler last longer than Botox, often 6 to 18 months.
 The duration depends on:

 ● The type of filler used (thicker fillers tend to stay longer).